Last Updated on February 7, 2023 by Matt

 The custom-made, anti-propagation, multi-cell battery takes a little more than 3 hours to charge from 0 to 100%.

-I only fully drained it once, just so that I can fully charge it and see exactly how long it takes.
-It took mine 3 hours and 13 minutes.
+I only fully drained it once, just so that I could fully charge it and see exactly how long it takes.
+It took me 3 hours and 13 minutes.
 I’ve only had the scooter for a week at that point.

 Brakes